 Empowering the Medical Device Industry

-With experience in manufacturing more than 850,000 medical devices, beginning with the very first FDA cleared 3D printed titanium implant, 3D systems provides an ecosystem of software, technology, services, and professional consultation, and is the top choice of the medical device industry.
+With experience in manufacturing more almost 1 million medical devices, beginning with the very first FDA cleared 3D printed titanium implant, 3D systems provides an ecosystem of software, technology, services, and professional consultation, and is the top choice of the medical device industry.
 Its world-class, FDA registered, ISO 13485-certified facilities—located in both North America and Europe—provide valuable expertise in 3D printing, engineering, quality control, and regulatory requirements.
 3D Systems has supported customers from industry leaders to innovative startups in developing a diverse portfolio of groundbreaking precision healthcare applications and medical technology allowing our partners to bring revolutionary medical devices to market faster than ever before.

 Being at the forefront of additive manufacturing, 3D Systems' development team is continuously innovating its technology and processes so partners can develop powerful new medical devices, quickly and cost effectively.
 ProX® DMP 350 and 500 platforms are setting the benchmark in material properties and surface resolution for metal parts.
 3DXpert™ software allows devices to be designed specifically for additive manufacturing, providing the ability to create complex porous structures typically could not be created through traditional subtractive manufacturing.

 3D printed implants and surgical instruments exhibit excellent mechanical properties enabling accelerated product development without the long lead-times associated with traditional subtractive manufacturing.

 FROM 3D PRINTED PROTOTYPING TO 3D PRINTED SERIAL PRODUCTION